-The Cardinal Stritch University Department of Security is vitally concerned with and takes an active role in facilitating the personal safety, security and well-being of all members of the Stritch community, as well as providing for the protection of University assets.
+Cardinal Stritch University's Department of Security is vitally concerned with and takes an active role in promoting the personal safety, security and well-being of all members of the Stritch community, as well as providing for the protection of University assets.
 With the support of other departments, there is a continuing effort to keep this campus safe and secure.

 We hope students will read and use the information presented here to help foster a safe environment for everyone at Stritch.
 Additionally, other informative documents on date rape, personal safety, campus safety and other informative subjects are available upon request from the Department of Security or the Student Success Center.

 How to Report Campus Crimes and Emergencies